Kidoz-SDK/kidoz-ios-frameworks/README.md

 ## Installation

-CocoaMaria is available through [CocoaPods](https://cocoapods.org).
+KidozSDK  is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby